• Skip to primary navigation

 Yarn: Stylecraft Weekender (Super Bulky Weight #6)

 You can liven up a monochrome design with an interesting stitch pattern!
 The texture in this design is a little more subtle, but it’s definitely not short on style!
-I love easy knit hat patterns like this one that are a good balance of simple and interesting.
-The design is worked with just basic knit stitches and can be made fitted or slouchy.
+I love easy-knit hat patterns like this one that is a good balance of simple and interesting.
+The design and instructions are worked with just basic knit stitches and can be made fitted or slouchy.

 Designer: Fitz & Lola